mjlumley/trav2/README.md

 # Traveller Command-line utility

+> Note: We are **STILL UNDER CONSTRUCTION** here.
+You best look away until I'm properly dressed.

 A golang command-line utility for Traveller RPG.
 Also known as **The Traveller's Tool**.

 This currently does the following: